 - Raiden is pretty much this in Metal Gear Solid 2: Sons of Liberty.
-Like the player he has experience from the prequel based on "virtual reality" and the game is not subtle at all in later parts when Raiden is told to "Turn the game console off."
-It is also worthy to say that Raiden has dogtags written by the player in the game's beginning and he throws it away in the end, having decided to find a new identity.
+Like the player he has experience from the previous game based on "virtual reality" and the game is not subtle at all in later parts when Raiden is told to "Turn the game console off."
+It is also worth noting that Raiden has dogtags written by the player in the game's beginning and he throws them away in the end, having decided to find his own identity.

 - Martin Walker from Spec Ops: The Line is played for every negative connotation this trope provides.
 He treats the events of the story the way your average modern military shooter player would: As a power fantasy and a chance to feel like a hero.
 In the process, he does a number of horrible things, and every single one of them is your fault.

 - James Vega of Mass Effect 3 performs this role for people new to the trilogy.
 He is literally the only crewman (or significant character for that matter) that Shepard hasn't met in either of the first two games.

 - Final Fantasy X is Yuna's story from start to finish, but one of Tidus's major roles in the plot is so people who've lived within this society all their lives have to explain it to somebody.

 - Yu-Gi-Oh!
 Reshef of Destruction has your character, who gets to hang out with Yugi and Joey and save the world.